Margot Forde Genebank

 “We need to promote this uniqueness, of course, and I have made that my mission since my arrival here at AgResearch,” says Kioumars.

-As well as being the national genebank of grassland plants, the Centre is also the seedbank for New Zealand native species and a safe duplicate site for grassland species from other international genebanks.
+As well as being the national genebank of grassland plants, the Genebank is also the seedbank for New Zealand native species and a safe duplicate site for grassland species from other international genebanks.

 Kioumars says that what is most satisfying about their work is seeing the collection being used, resulting in improved pasture cultivars being offered to the New Zealand farmer.